helios2003/Nebula-Nest/sys-design/README.md

 ## Request-Response Server
 - After deployment is complete, the server retrieves the files from S3 and sends it to client.

+## PotgreSQL
+- Will store the user's project configuration details like the output folder, the build command, package manager etc.